joembedded/JesFs/README.md

 And I couldn't find one.
 So I built it! 🛠️

-**JesFs** is designed for **"Small and Ultra-Low-Power IoT Devices"** that need to communicate over many different channels (WiFi, Mobile Internet, Bluetooth, UART, Radio-Link, ...) and must work reliably for years.
+**JesFs** is designed for **"Small and Ultra-Low-Power IoT Devices"** that need to communicate over many different channels (WiFi, Mobile Internet, Bluetooth, UART, Radio-Link, LoRa, Satellite, ...) and must work reliably for years.

 ---